MinecraftForge/Documentation/docs/datastorage/capabilities.md

 Forge provides three capabilities: `IItemHandler`, `IFluidHandler` and `IEnergyStorage`

 `IItemHandler` exposes an interface for handling inventory slots.
 It can be applied to BlockEntities (chests, machines, etc.), Entities (extra player slots, mob/creature inventories/bags), or ItemStacks (portable backpacks and such).
-It replaces the old `IInventory` and `ISidedInventory` with an automation-friendly system.
+It replaces the old `Container` and `WorldlyContainer` with an automation-friendly system.

 `IFluidHandler` exposes an interface for handling fluid inventories.
 It can also be applied to BlockEntities, Entities, or ItemStacks.
-It replaces the old `IFluidHandler` with a more consistent and automation-friendly system.

 `IEnergyStorage` exposes an interface for handling energy containers.
 It can be applied to BlockEntities, Entities, or ItemStacks.
 It is based on the RedstoneFlux API by TeamCoFH.